Canon FD 100mm f/4 Macro Lens Review

 If you can deal with the issues of the lens being long, it does produce sharp images with no chromatic aberrations and little distortion.

 The earlier S.C. version of the lens is also selling in the same price range.
 A Canon Extensin Tube 50 should also be inexpensive to pick up.

 Lenses that do not need extension tubes are better choices for adapting to mirrorless cameras.
 Having to buy a tripod collar negates any possible savings by buying the Canon 100mm.

-If you want a FD mount lens, look for the various brandings of the Kiron 105mm f/2.8 or Komine 90mm f/2.8 macro lenses.
+If you want a Canon FD mount lens, look for the various branding of the Kiron 105mm f/2.8 or Komine 90mm f/2.8 macro lenses.

 If the lens doesn’t have to be an FD mount, still look for the Kiron and Komine lenses.
 Just make sure that you are able to adapt the lens to your camera body of choice.
 Plus, you should have a wider selection of lenses.